|

 Detailed rules!

-Not a very interesting card game, though the players were lively.
+Not a very interesting card game, though the players were good company.

 |